ivan-borovets/fastapi-clean-example/README.md

 The most abstract policies define core business rules, while the least abstract ones handle I/O operations.
 Being closer to implementation details, less abstract policies are more likely to change.
-A layer represents a collection of components expressing policies at the same level of abstraction.
+**Layer** represents a collection of components expressing policies at the same level of abstraction.

-The concentric circles represent boundaries between different layers.
+Concentric circles represent boundaries between different layers.
 The meaning of the arrows in the diagram will be discussed [later](#dependency-rule).
 For now, we will focus on the purpose of the layers.